spadgos/sublime-jsdocs/README.md

 ## Contributors

 This package was created by [Nick Fisher][spadgos], but has many contributions from others.
-Please take a look at the [contributors list][contibutors] to see who else should get some thanks.
+Please take a look at the [contributors list][contributors] to see who else should get some thanks.

 [closure]: http://code.google.com/closure/compiler/docs/js-for-compiler.html
 [contrib]: https://github.com/spadgos/sublime-jsdocs/blob/master/CONTRIBUTING.md